GuanyiWang11/Library-Management-System/README.md

-# GUI-Based Library Management System
+# GUI-Based Library Management System (In Progress)

 A Python-based application built using Tkinter that allows users to manage a library of books through a graphical interface.
 Designed as part of an Advanced Higher Computing course, this project demonstrates core programming concepts including GUI development, algorithms, object-oriented design, and file handling.